Muadh-Adekunle-Monsuru/Second-Semester/CPS 206/Operating System I.md

 ### PCB:
 The operating system identifies each process by assigning it a process identification number (PID).
+Process table contains the list of the process id and the corresponding pcb.

 PCB: Process Control Block, it maintains information about each process that the operating system needs to manage the process. , those information include,
 - PID
 - **process/process counter:** Is a value that determines which instruction the process will execute next.